-3.1.9 Overall debt levels as at 30th November 2016
+3.1.9 Overall debt levels as at 31st July 2017

-- 3.1.10 The overall outstanding arrears have increased by £766k compared to the same point last year.
-Please see individual debt types for explanation of the increase. - 3.1.11 Unmanaged debt is £1,019k more than the same time last year.
-The majority of unmanaged debt within the Council sits within Asset management and is currently standing at £1.5m.
+- 3.1.10 The overall outstanding arrears have increased by £4,163k compared to the same point last year.
+Please see individual debt types for explanation of the increase. - 3.1.11 Unmanaged debt is £449k more than the same time last year.
+The majority of unmanaged debt within the Council sits within Asset management and is currently standing at £484k, Exchequer at £49k and Licensing at £23k.
 The Asset management debt type is the collection and recovery of the commercial rent and any associated insurance, for council land and buildings.
-This does not include the Council's housing stock. - 3.1.12 A significant part (£1,080k) of the unmanaged debt in the asset management debt type relates to County Developments (Northampton) Ltd, which is currently part of the Council's on-going discussions with the Liquidators. - 3.1.13 Council Tax as at 30th November 2016
+This does not include the Council's housing stock.

+3.1.13 Council Tax as at 31st July 2017

-- 3.1.14 The overall outstanding arrears are £373k more than at the same point last year, which is due to an increase in the Council Tax charge in 2016/17 and a reduction in the 2016/17 Council Tax Reduction Scheme. - 3.1.15 Unmanaged debt is £20k less than the same time last year and the amount of debt collected against arrears is £399k higher during this financial year. - 3.1.16 The continued introduction of Welfare Reforms continue to increase the pressure on those liable for Council Tax and on a low income.
-There has also been a significant rise in the number of attachment of benefits orders. - 3.1.17 The current amount of unmanaged (inactive debt) is 0.44%, which is seen as good performance and maximising the opportunity to collect any outstanding arrears. - 3.1.18 Whilst there are pressures on in-year collection, the table shows that the Council is making efforts to collect monies over the longer term.
+3.1.14 The overall outstanding arrears are £210k more than at the same point last year, which is due to an increase in the Council Tax charge in 2016/17 and a reduction in the 2016/17 Council Tax Reduction Scheme.
+However the arrears have reduced by £200k since last month.

+- 3.1.15 Unmanaged debt is £114k less than the same time last year although the amount of debt collected against arrears is £40k lower during this financial year thus far. - 3.1.16 The continued introduction of Welfare Reforms continue to increase the pressure on those liable for Council Tax and on a low income.
+There has also been a significant rise in the number of attachment of benefits orders. - 3.1.17 The current amount of unmanaged (inactive debt) is 0.08%, which is an improvement on last month and better than this time last year and seen as good performance and maximising the opportunity to collect any outstanding arrears. - 3.1.18 Whilst there are pressures on in-year collection, the table shows that the Council is making efforts to collect monies over the longer term.
 This is more often than not, arrangements of smaller amounts over the longer term.
-This is the most proven way of helping our customers make sustainable repayment plans and equally allowing the balancing of their personal budgets. - 3.1.19 Comparison between the 30th November 2016 and the 30th November 2015 - 3.1.20 The continued introduction of Welfare Reforms continues to increase the pressure on those liable for Council Tax and on a low income.
-There has also been a significant rise in the number of attachment of benefits orders.

-- 3.1.21 The table below 3.1.25 provides some context around the impact that the welfare reforms are having on both our service users and the service. - 3.1.22 The Council Tax Reduction Scheme (CTRS) is the support provided towards the Council Tax for those customers on a low income. - 3.1.23 An Attachment of Benefit (AOB) is a deduction from a debtor's benefit, which can only be made after a liability order has been granted.
-The current rate is £3.70 per week. - 3.1.24 Special Arrangements (SPARs) are non-statutory arrangements made on accounts where a summons has been issued and a customer has agreed to repay the debt over a period of time, based on their personal circumstances. - 3.1.25 The table below highlights some of the key impacts, predominately as a result of the introduction of welfare reforms
+This is the most proven way of helping our customers make sustainable repayment plans and equally allowing the balancing of their personal budgets. - 3.1.19 Comparison between the 31st July 2017 and the 31st July 2016 - 3.1.20 The continued introduction of Welfare Reforms continues to increase the pressure on those liable for Council Tax and on a low income.
+There has also been a significant rise in the number of attachment of benefits orders. - 3.1.21 The table below 3.1.25 provides some context around the impact that the welfare reforms are having on both our service users and the service. - 3.1.22 The Council Tax Reduction Scheme (CTRS) is the support provided towards the Council Tax for those customers on a low income. - 3.1.23 An Attachment of Benefit (AOB) is a deduction from a debtor's benefit, which can only be made after a liability order has been granted.
+The current rate is £3.70 per week. - 3.1.24 Special Arrangements (SPARs) are non-statutory arrangements made on accounts where a summons has been issued and a customer has agreed to repay the debt over a period of time, based on their personal circumstances.

+3.1.25 The table below highlights some of the key impacts, predominately as a result of the introduction of welfare reforms